retr0gitpack/codebuild-jenkins/README.md

-this is a test, readme for autobuild.
+this is a test, readme for no autobuild.